e-marshall/tutorials/_sources/intro/getting_started.md

 ## Xarray and the Pangeo software stack

+todo figure out why image not rendering, add other logos
 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
     <p><strong><a href="https://xarray.dev/">Xarray</a></strong> is an open-source project and Python package that provides a set of tools for working with n-dimensional array-like datasets.
 Xarray provides labeled dimensions, coordinate arrays and metadata that make computational workflows with multi-dimensional arrays more intuitive, efficient and scalable.</p>